-After you’ve done research, and are confident you have the real McCoy – Send it in for authentication and look into placing it onto Ebay.
+After you’ve done the research, and are confident you have the real McCoy – Send it in for authentication and look into placing it onto eBay.

 You may feel your cards have sentimental value, so don’t rush selling.
 Spend some time with your cards and enjoy them again first.
 Collectors place Pokemon cards into display cabinets.

 For me, the best thing about owning Pokemon cards is the carefree childhood nostalgia it brings.
 There are so many reasons to get into this business.
 If Pokemon isn’t your thing, maybe football stickers or baseball cards are.